-(a) Excluded space means an enclosed space which is excluded from volume (V) in calculating gross tonnage.
-Except as under paragraph (g) of this section, this section lists the excluded spaces.
+(a) Excluded space means an enclosed space which is excluded from the total volume of all enclosed spaces (V) in calculating gross tonnage ITC.
+Spaces that are below the upper deck and open to the sea, as well as those spaces listed in paragraphs (b) through (f) of this section, are excluded spaces, except as under paragraph (g) of this section.